-The Group reported a 6% decrease in revenue driven principally by a decrease in volume of cement sold compared to prior year.
-Operating profit decreased from Rs 230M to Rs 198M in the year under review.
-Group profit after tax in 2020 was Rs 145M, which is 17% down from Rs 176M in 2019.
-Group total assets increased by 11% from Rs 893M to Rs 994M.
+The Group reported a 32% increase in revenue principally driven by an increase in volume of cement sold compared to prior year.
+Operating profit decreased from Rs 198M to Rs 162M in the year under review.
+Group profit after tax in 2021 was Rs 106M which is 27% down from Rs 145M in 2020.
+Group total assets increased by 44% from Rs 994M to Rs 1,428M.

-Future Outlook
+Outlook

-FY 2020 was a challenging year with the global Covid-19 pandemic leading to a national curfew lasting over two months and increased raw materials cost driven by a higher USD/MUR FX.
-Despite the difficult operating environment, the Group and Company showed tremendous resilience to deliver profitable performances.
-FY 2021 is expected to be as challenging as FY 2020, but the directors are confident they can maintain the Group and Company at profitable levels.
+FY 2021 was another challenging year with the negative impact of the global Covid-19 pandemic with increased raw materials driven by higher USD/ MUR FX and freight costs.
+Despite the difficult operating environment, the Group and the Company showed tremendous resilience to deliver profitable performances.
+FY 2022 is expected to remain challenging, but the directors are confident they can maintain the Group and Company at profitable levels.